 Susan Wojcicki stepping down as CEO of YouTube

-In a blog post, Wojcicki said that she was now going to spend time “ focused on my family, health, and personal projects I’m passionate about.”
+In a blog post Thursday, Wojcicki said that she was now going to spend time “ focused on my family, health, and personal projects I’m passionate about.”

 Neal Mohan will become the new CEO.